DamianMarkowski/BuckSample/README.md

 Note: you may need to [install Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) before `buck` will run for you locally.

 ### Running Tests

-Press `Cmd + U` to run the unit tests for the `ExampleApp` target inside Xcode.
+In order to run the unit tests, execute the following command in a terminal: `make test`.

-Or, from the terminal you can run `make test`.

 <img src="https://github.com/airbnb/BuckSample/raw/master/Docs/CommandLineTests.png" width=500 />